Albert0i/mysql-vs-redis/README-Part3.md

 ![alt mem1](img/mysql-size-mem-1.JPG)

 Instead of `BTree`, `HASH` is used for primary key access.
-This is comparative Redis.
+This is comparative to Redis.
 As you can see, how versatile and resourceful it is!

 ![alt mem2](img/mysql-size-mem-2.JPG)